-- Cook the pizza at 400°F (205°C) for about 22 minutes.
+- Cook the pizza at 400°F (205°C) for about 22 minutes (including heating time).
 It is done when the cheese just starts to turn brown.

 - Cut the pizza into pieces.
 If you have a round pizza, 8 wedges is traditional.
 If you left markers between sections for different people, make sure to cut along those lines.

 - You can substitue 1 cup (250 mL) for the first 1 1/2 cups (375 mL) of white flour.
 The whole wheat flour absorbs more liquid, so you need less.
 Don't need in whole wheat flour at the end: the bran will fall out and collect at the bottom of the bowl instead of mixing into the flour.

 - If you oven heats up faster (or slower), you may need to adjust the cooking time.
 Start with a shorter time (e.g. 20 minutes) and check the cheese.
 If it hasn't started to turn brown yet, add 2 minutes and check again.